roman-milk/roman-milk.github.io/sorority-sub.md

  I looked at the dildos with two ends and the thought of Jamie and me using it together popped in my head.
 'Why is it always Jamie?'
 I pondered to myself, considering how poorly she continually treated me.
 I looked at the strap-on cock and again Jamie using it on me from behind while I was on all fours popped into my head.
 I shook my head, confused by the sudden thoughts of Jamie.
 After looking through a few toys, I ended up buying myself a black, seven inch vibrator with an attachment that supposedly stimulated the clit while pleasuring your insides as well.

  I considered buying more toys, but stuck with the one, although I also bought a few more thongs, I had really enjoyed wearing the pair today, for the first time ever.
 I also bought a few more pairs of thigh highs in a variety of colors to fit most of the outfits I currently had.
-Report_Story #2